strongloop/loopback-context/README.md

 # loopback-context

-**⚠️ LoopBack 3 is in Maintenance LTS mode, only critical bugs and critical security fixes will be provided.
-(See
-[Module Long Term Support Policy](#module-long-term-support-policy) below.)**
+**⚠️ LoopBack 3 has reached end of life.
+We are no longer accepting pull requests or providing support for community users.
+The only exception is fixes for critical bugs and security vulnerabilities provided as part of support for IBM API Connect customers.
+(See [Module Long Term Support Policy](#module-long-term-support-policy) below.)**

 We urge all LoopBack 3 users to migrate their applications to LoopBack 4 as